 - Certified Check - A personal check guaranteed by the bank; the check is stamped "certified" and signed by a bank officer.

-- Money Order - An item purchased at a bank, post office, or other business establishment for any amount up to and including $200.
+- Money Order - An item purchased at a bank, post office, or other business establishment for any amount.
 The bank completes only the amount information.

 - Traveler's Check - A special check supplied by banks or other companies for the use of travelers; these checks already bear the purchaser's signature and must be countersigned in the cashier's presence.